 I’ve studied Peep Laja’s headline styles for a long time, as well.
 He uses only specific titles that help his conversion rate optimization community.
 Here’s an example:

-c).
-It should convey a sense of urgency: In a recent post, Derek Christian, founder of Cleaning Business Today, said that “effective marketing boils down to creating a fear of losing out on an amazing deal.”
+Derek Christian, founder of Cleaning Business Today, once said that “effective marketing boils down to creating a fear of losing out on an amazing deal.”

 Unless you infuse your headline with urgency, your readers are likely to put off reading your content or possibly bookmark it and never come back to it again.
 The purpose is to get readers to click your headline now.